Ruwan0127/Self_Learning/Nmap.md

     `nmap -sT -sU -p 1-500 192.168.101.124`

-  - You can also scan both TCP/UDP by using a single statement.
-You have to use -sU for UDP ports and TCP ports you’ll use the -sT option:
+  - We can also scan both TCP/UDP by using a single statement.
+We have to use -sU for UDP ports and TCP ports we’ll use the -sT option: